 At the heart of Sovereign Groups philosophy on delivering sustainable communities is our Local Employment Policy.
 This policy has been developed to run across our entire business, not just our Partnered works.
 We believe that we have an opportunity to make positive changes and assist the improvement of the communities we work in.
 The help we can give takes different forms; depending on the type of project that we are involved in and more importantly the length of time that we are involved.

 The Sovereign Group, keeping in-line with our Social Inclusion Strategy, are involved with “Insight for Industry”, a scheme run by a local education.
 The aim of the scheme is to highlight career opportunities to all Senior School Pupils.

 The Sovereign Group takes its responsibilities seriously, regarding the impact of developments on the environment.
 We have recenlyt gained ISO14001 the environmental management standard.
 The Sovereign Group have no environmental prosecutions and no abatement notices.
 Also, there has been no Breach of Condition Notices.

 The Sovereign Group seeks to protect and establish natural habitats for wildlife within its developments.

 Sovereign Group considers it our responsibility to be committed to making a positive contribution to the community.
 We have been achieving this via adopting initiatives such as local employment schemes, social events and resident liaison projects, all aimed at improving the opportunities for the communities in which we are working.

-We have a number of charitable events organised through the business focusing on the areas that we work in.
-Charities that sovereign have helped in 2006:
+We have a number of charitable events organised through the business, focusing on the areas that we work in.
+Charities that sovereign have helped since 2006: